Rita Tanner: Storylines

-Rita turns up at The Rovers to see Len and tells him about Alec's offer.
-Rita auditions for Alec.
-Rita cooks for the lads at No.9.
-Ray and Jerry do not like her.
-Jerry doesn't like the idea of having Rita around.
-Rita gets a regular spot from Alec.
+Rita turns up at The Rovers to see Len and auditions for Alec Gilroy.
+Ray and Jerry do not like her, but she gets a regular spot from Alec.
 Jerry tells Ray he thinks Rita is a gold-digger.
 Rather than be taken out for the night by Len, she makes a meat and potato pie for the lads and wins Jerry over.
 Len takes her home and next morning Ray and Jerry discover he hasn't come back but has spent the night with her.
 Len brings Rita to the opening of a new betting shop.
 Benny Lewis (Jeremy Young), the owner, talks Rita into an afternoon job as a hostess.
 Len thinks he's got designs on her.
 Rita refuses to clean for Benny.
 Benny asks Rita to join the staff permanently.
 Rita is not sure and asks Len who tells her it's her decision.
 Rita still cannot decide whether to take the job with Benny.
 Len books a meal out for the two of them.
 Benny also asks Rita to come round to his flat that night but she turns him down.
 Len tells Rita he cannot take her out after all.
 Benny entertains Rita in his new luxury flat above the betting shop though few of the remote control things work properly.
 Stan's partner Hilda Ogden (Jean Alexander) finds them there together.
 Rita tells Benny she will work for him.
 Hilda gleefully gossips to Len that Rita is with Benny.
 Rita stands Benny up to go out with Len.
 Rita skives off work to be with Benny.
 Rita passes on an invite to Len for drinks at Benny's flat.